Hrafntinnusker is a mountain in the Icelandic Highland

 Hrafntinnusker is a mountain in the Icelandic Highland, eleven kilometers and a few hours hike from Landmannalaugar.
 Hrafntinnusker is also a part of the famous Laugavegur hiking trail, and the hut in Hrafntinnusker is the first stop for most hikers.
 It has one of the most extraordinary campsites in Iceland, to say the least.
 The small mountain is a volcano that most geologists assume will not erupt anytime soon, and it takes its name from the black glass rock, obsidian, formed when a highly acidic magma cools extremely fast in an eruption.

 Obsidian is a fascinating geological phenomenon, and such rocks are scattered around the whole area.
 Although Hrafntinnusker is a mountain, the second half of its name means skerry, somewhat in accordance with naming traditions in the eastern parts of the lowland around Syðri Fjallabak, in Skaftafell, where distinctions between mountain and skerry are not always clear.
-As you can imagine, the Icelandic language has many terms for mountains, and it is often not clear why similar mountains are named hills, skerries, or mountains.
+As you can imagine, the Icelandic language has many terms for mountains, and it is often unclear why similar mountains are named hills, skerries, or mountains.

 An exotic place with many unusual elements